magenta-aps/os2mo-amqp-trigger-job-function-configurator/README.md

 =====================================================================================
 This is an OS2mo AMQP trigger receiver that allows for configuration of job functions

-This integration has the sole responsibility of validating the contents of the `job_function` field found in MO.
+This integration has the sole responsibility of maintaining and writing the contents of the `extension_3` field in MO.

 The integration listens on changes made to engagements in MO, which will trigger a chain of events.
 If the contents of the `job_function` field are of sensitive nature, or if it contains any information the user wants to filter out, we